 The Stafford County Public Schools (SCPS) Preschool Programs were created with the belief that all children can learn.
 Early Childhood Special Educators (ECSE) provide effective instruction by utilizing a developmentally appropriate curriculum and establishing a collaborative partnership between home and school.

-Our preschool classes are taught by certified teachers and are strategically located within several of our elementary schools.
+Our preschool classes are taught by certified teachers and are located at our North Star and Rising Star PreSchools.
 Our three-year old & four-year old Early Childhood Special Education classrooms provide children with and without disabilities an opportunity to learn along side each other in a developmentally appropriate inclusive environment.
 Children without disabilities are considered Peer Models.
 At Head Start, the ECSE collaborates with Head Start teachers who are providing instruction to children in their classroom with IEPs.
 Children not requiring a special education setting may receive resource services in the natural environment (home, private preschool, etc.).
 Children may also be found eligible for speech & language services only.